By Seerat Arora 28 Aug 2019 4 min read

 What would you say to someone considering becoming a pilot?

-Find out about what the job entails.
-It’s not just about chasing clouds around the sky.
-You need to understand that you are an expensive asset and the company will want to get as much work out of you as they can.
-Appreciate that your company may move you to a base you don’t really want to go to, or even worse, if your company goes bust, you may have to search worldwide to find another job.
-It’s not all roses but if it’s your passion, then go for it.
+Appreciate that your company may move you to a base you don’t really want to go to, or even worse, if your company goes bust, you may have to search worldwide to find more pilot jobs.
+It’s not all roses but if it’s your passion, go for it.

 Loading...